cs1302uga/cs1302-c4-alpha/README.rst

 +++++++++++++++++++++++

 You will submit your project on |server|.
-Before you submit, make sure that your project files are located in a directory called |ttslug| -- if you followed the instructions provided earlier in this document to download the project, then that is your directory name.
+Before you submit, make sure that your project files are located in a directory called |ttslug|.
+If you followed the instructions provided earlier in this document to download the project, then that is your directory name.
 To submit, change into the parent of your project directory (i.e., one directory above it), then complete the steps below:

-1. Check your code style -- we know that you have done this frequently, but it does not hurt to double check it before you submit::
+1. Check your code style — we know that you have done this frequently, but it does not hurt to double check it before you submit::

      $ check1302 cs1302-c4-alpha